Bread dildo: Talmudic source

 The Babylonian Talmud offers another example where bread is used as a means to cause ejaculation.

 Here the bread is used for medicinal purposes.
 In the text, Abba ben Joseph bar Ḥama, often referred to as "Rava" in the Talmud, asks Rav Yosef bar Hiyya a question about what to do if a man's urinary meatus, also known as the external urethral orifice, is obstructed.

 Rav Yosef suggests the following remedy: "We bring warm barley bread and place it upon his anus, and owing to the heat he emits semen, and we observe what happens and see whether or not the perforation remains closed."
+Abaye, however, questions the method while citing Jacob, saying that such method is not necessary to examine a man's member.